WandererJack1/Forge/README.md

 **Forge is a full-stack web framework for building React applications using Rust as the backend with a strong focus on usability and performance.**

-The Mill Project
+The Forge Project
-Why The Mill?
+Why Forge?
 Because we are grinding complexity into modern simplicity.

 If you have experience with [Next.js](https://nextjs.org/) you will feel home here.